Skip to content

 • Generated values: Capture keys or columns from single-row updates directly into Java types.

-• Modern collections: Return List, Stream, or scalar values from methods.
+• Modern collections: Return List, Stream, or scalar values from select methods.

 • Integration hooks: Runtime code only needs a JdbcConnectionProvider, making it easy to wire into Spring, Micronaut, Quarkus, or plain Java apps.

-Artifacts perform as 0.1.0 on Maven Central.
+Artifacts are published as 0.1.0 on Maven Central.
 Follow the installation guide to add jdbc-annotation, jdbc-core, and jdbc-processor with the same version and to enable annotation processing in your build.

 • Loading SQL from the classpath.